MicrosoftDocs/microsoft-style-guide/styleguide/acronyms.md

 Acronyms
 and abbreviations can have an adverse effect on clarity, voice, and SEO.
-Although some acronyms are widely understood and preferred to the spelled-out term, others aren’t well-known or are familiar only to a specific group of customers.
+Although some acronyms are widely understood and preferred to the spelled-out term, others aren’t well known or are familiar only to a specific group of customers.

 ## Don’t create acronyms from product or feature names